 Thank you.

-And your next question comes from the line of Hamed Khor-Sand with BWS Financial.
+And your next question comes from the line of Hamed Korsand with BWS Financial.
 Please go ahead.

 Good morning.
-Could you just talk about the competitive pressures you're seeing in the sterile injectables, and how are you managing through that, and were you expecting the ramp and the competitive pressures that you're talking about now?
+Could you just talk about the competitive pressures you're seeing in sterile injectables, and how are you managing through that, and were you expecting the ramp in the competitive pressures that you're talking about now?

-Sure, Hamed.
-I think the most important perspective in SI is to launch products that are meaningfully differentiated, particularly the RTU products that are ready to use, or differentiated dosage form or finish delivery mechanisms that make the hospitals very attractive to your products.
-We did that with the adrenaline RTU bag late in last year, and we're starting to deploy that across the hospital footprint early this year.
+Sure.
+Look, I think the most important perspective in SI, right, is to launch products that are meaningfully differentiated, particularly the RTU products that are ready to use or differentiated dosage form or finished delivery mechanisms that make the hospitals very attractive to your products.
+We did that with the Adrenaline RTU bag late in last year, and we're starting to deploy that across the hospital footprint early this year.
 As Mark indicated, we expect that to get more traction, both with additional hospitals coming online throughout the year, as well as additional dosage forms.
-It's important to say, as we launch additional dosage forms, we solve the challenge at the hospital network in an increasing form as they continue to look for other sources to complete that full dosage form family.
-Once we deliver that, we really finalize the solution for them, and so that's an important piece throughout the year to really offset, as you indicated, the competitive pressures of people trying to solve with other generic forms of the same product.
+It's important to say as we launch additional dosage forms, we solve the challenge at the hospital network in an increasing form as they continue to look for other sources to complete that full dosage form family.
+Once we deliver that, we really finalize the solution for them.
+And so that's an important piece throughout the year. to really offset, as you indicated, the competitive pressures of people trying to solve with other generic forms of the same product.

-Great, and my other question was, when it relates to the Xyaflex marketing campaign that you're ongoing, is that more to get patients to actually realize you have this drug and it serves this end market, or are you just hoping that you're taking share away from another drug?
+Great.
+And my other question was, when it relates to the Zyflex marketing campaign that you're going, is that more to get patients to actually realize you have this drug and it serves this end market, or are you just hoping that it's a you're taking share away from another drug?

-So as we've said, the patient adoption rates are still very low for both Peroni's and Dupuytren's indications, which means that informing patients, getting patients to be aware of a non-surgical option is critical to enhancing the overall market share adoption and interest for the patients to go in.
-When a patient goes in, having seen one of our commercials and asks for product and asks for a non-surgical treatment option, it's a huge benefit for the physician to actually treat with that, and so that's really the driver of both indications right now.
+So as we've said, the patient adoption rates are still very low for both Peyronie's and Dupuytren's indications, which means that informing patients, getting patients to be aware of a non-surgical option is critical to enhancing the overall market share adoption and interest for the patients to go in.
+When a patient goes in having seen one of our commercials and asks for product and asks for a non-surgical treatment option, it's a huge benefit for the physician to actually treat with that.
+And so that's really the driver of both indications right now.

 And there are no further questions at this time.
 I would like to turn it back to Lori Park for closing remarks.